TOVTC/csharp-entity-practice/README.md

 # Quick Start
 *   New ASP.NET Core Web API project
-*   Create a new .NET 5.0 application and copy over the Program.cs and Startup.cs files
+*   Create a new .NET 5.0 application and copy over the Program.cs and Startup.cs files, updating the namespace
 *   Add database Connection String to appsettings.Develop.json, updating connection string with database name
 ```
 "ConnectionStrings": {